Stop Slacking

 your secrets.

 Share .env files using the access list you already have — your GitHub repo collaborators.
-Revoke a teammate, they lose env access.
-Done.

 $ curl -fsSL https://boltenv.dev/install.sh | sh